cvut/javascript/README.md

 Pipe does the opposite, i.e. `pipe(a, b, c)(x)` is the same as `c(b(a(x)))`; functions are applied from _left to right_.

-Use option which you find more natural, but be consistent within the project.
+While we find `pipe` more natural, use one , but be consistent within the project.

 Try to keep your functions [pointfree](http://drboolean.gitbooks.io/mostly-adequate-guide/content/ch5.html#pointfree) to make them easier to extract and reuse.